zelros/Ethical-AI-Standard/project-example.md

 The dataset was split in train and test parts (90/10)

 ## 6.11 Environmental impact
-Experiments were conducted in île-de-france.
+Servers used were hosted in île-de-france.
-A cumulative of 54.40 seconds (0.015 hours) of computation was performed.
+A cumulative of 5440 seconds (1.5 hours) of computation was performed.
-Total emissions are estimated to be 9.05e-05 kgCO2eq.
+Total emissions are estimated to be 9.05e-03 kgCO2eq.
-It represents 2.90e-03 tree-days.
+It represents 0.29 tree-days.

 The metric "tree-days" corresponds to the number of days a